fisharebest/webtrees/readme.txt

 guide you through the configuration process.

 *G.  Validate GEDCOM
-After you save the GEDCOM configuration PhpGedView will validate your GEDCOM and automatically fix any errors that it can.
+After you save the GEDCOM configuration webtrees will validate your GEDCOM and automatically fix any errors that it can.
 If any errors found in the GEDCOM require user input, you will be prompted to choose how to proceed.
 Again use the online Help ? for more information.